 Imphal Sightseeing,City Tour-Ima Market & Andro Tribal Village

-Manipurand is one of the most ancient cities in India.
+Imphal is capital of Manipurand is one of the most ancient cities in India.
 Situated 786 m above sea level, Imphal is known for its scenic landscapes and greenery.
-Manipur is a land of many tribes and Imphal is the cultural capital of the state.is capital of
+Manipur is a land of many tribes and Imphal is the cultural capital of the state.

 It derives its name from ‘Yumphal’, which means ‘land of many villages’ and its landscape is a mix of hills, valleys, forests and several rivers like Iril, Sekmai, Thoubal and Khuga.
 The modern game of polo is derived from Manipur’s Sagol Kangjei and it is not surprising that the Imphal Polo Ground is the oldest polo ground in the world.
 The Martial arts of Thang-ta and Huyen lallong originated from Imphal and watching performances is fascinating.